M1ndo/dotfiles/README.md

 | `MODKEY + comma` | switch focus to prev monitor |
 | `MODKEY + SHIFT + t` | small app launcher (built in xmonad) |

+# My Keybindings For HerbstluftWm Are The Same As Xmonad And Awesome

 ## Getting Help With Awesome
 *Reporting issues*

-Please report any issues you have with AwesomeWM on [our bugtracker](https://github.com/r2dr0dn/dotfiles/issues).
+Please report any issues you have on [our bugtracker](https://github.com/r2dr0dn/dotfiles/issues).

 ## Documentation For AwesomeWM,XmonadWM

-Online documentation for Awesome [here](https://awesomewm.org/apidoc/) for Xmonad [here](https://xmonad.org/documentation.html)
+Online documentation for Awesome [here](https://awesomewm.org/apidoc/) for Xmonad [here](https://xmonad.org/documentation.html) for HerbstluftWM [here](https://herbstluftwm.org/herbstluftwm.html)
 ##

+## Written By Ybenel(r2dr0dn)

 ## License